redraiment/brainfuck/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This is my learning project to practice building compilers.
+This is my learning project to practice building compilers with LLVM C API.

 # About the Project

-I'd like to implement some [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreters and compilers in my favorite programming languages (only Clojure and C for now, and perhaps Haskell in the future).
+There are so many LLVM tutorials in C++, however, I'd like to build a compiler and interpreter with LLVM in C. Therefore, I created this project to build a compiler and JIT interpreter for [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck).
 Brainfuck language is simple enough, and it designed for implementing the smallest possible compiler.

 # Roadmap

-## C Versions

 * [x] [ansi-c](https://github.com/redraiment/brainfuck/tree/main/ansi-c): an interpreter in pure ANSI C, without any third-party dependencies.
 * [ ] [llvm-c](https://github.com/redraiment/brainfuck/tree/main/llvm-c): a compiler and JIT interpreter in C with flex, bison and LLVM C API etc.